 FUN Mentoring Network

-The 2021 FUN Mentoring Program has been modified to be a virtual program, without an in-person component.
-Mentors are expected to meet monthly to discuss a topic such as networking, communicating science, self-promotion, skills for job searches, wellness and resilience, and other topics frequently identified as important to professional growth.
+The 2022 FUN Mentoring Network will begin with an in-person training session November 11-12, 2022.
+Thereafter, mentors and mentees are expected to meet virtually for about an hour each month, to discuss a topic such as networking, communicating science, self-promotion, skills for job searches, wellness and resilience, and other topics frequently identified as important to professional growth.
 Group meetings will include opportunities to talk about any questions, issues, or concerns that faculty are experiencing in their own professional path.